Mason-Dino/Disecon/README.md

 ### Subtracting money

-If you want to subtract money from someones wallet do the following example bellow.
+If you want to subtract money from someones wallet do the following example below.

 ```python
 from Disecon import *